Come discover our information data sets and Rehab Measures Database

 Want to advance your understanding of patient-specific function with reliable real-world data?
 You might be experiencing some challenges with advancing the existing data technologies to be controllable for information you can validate.
 You could be frustrated with the overwhelming amount of information available and lack of direction regarding the appropriate measures of patient performance.
 We have a database of rehab measures that can help you and we are building a repository of rich data sets to help you advance your patient outcomes faster.

-For almost 30 years, we have been named number 1 for a reason: we bring together the highest performing talent into one place.
+For more than 30 years, we have been named number 1 for a reason: we bring together the highest performing talent into one place.
 We can help you.

 RMD Rehabilitation Measures Database

 The Rehabilitation Measures Database currently boasts over 400 measures for benchmarks and outcomes and receives over 11,000 hits a day.
 RMD was developed to help clinicians and researchers identify reliable and valid instruments used to assess patient outcomes during all phases of rehabilitation.

 The database provides evidence-based summaries that include concise descriptions of each instrument’s psychometric properties, instructions for administering and scoring each assessment as well as a representative bibliography with citations linked to PubMed abstracts.